Birational Invariance in Punctured Log Gromov-Witten Theory: Logarithmic and Tropical preliminaries

 More generally, restriction of log structures on prestable log curves over log points to components is a puncturing of a natural log structure on the subscheme. \end{example}

-In this paper, we will only be interested in puncturing log curves along marked points.
+In this paper, we will only be interested in puncturing log curves along marked points, i.e. puncturings of log curves $C^\circ \rightarrow C$ such that $\mathcal{M}_{C,p} \rightarrow \mathcal{M}_{C^\circ,p}$ is an isomorphism when $p$ is not a marked point of $C$.
 Throughout, unless stated otherwise, we will refer to $C/S$ as an ordinary log curve, and $p: C^\circ \rightarrow C$ as the puncturing of $C$ at marked points.
 We will in general suppress the puncturing map unless necessary.
 Due to subtleties of pulling back families of punctured log curves along strict morphisms on the base, the monoids $\mathcal{M}_{Y^\circ}$ will typically be fine but not necessarily saturated.
 When $C^\circ$ is equipped with a map to an fs log scheme $C^\circ \rightarrow X$ however, the condition of prestability detailed in \cite{punc} Definition $2.14$ gives a well behaved choice of puncturing, which we will be making use of throughout this paper.

 In the interest of tropicalizing log stacks, we let \textbf{Cones} be the category whose objects are rational polyhedral cones $\sigma$ equipped with an integral lattice $\Lambda_\sigma$, i.e., $\sigma \subset \Lambda_{\sigma} \otimes_{\mathbb{Z}} \mathbb{R}$.
 Throughout this paper, we refer to $\sigma$ as a real cone, $\sigma_{\mathbb{Q}} = \sigma \cap (\Lambda_{\sigma} \otimes_{\ZZ} \mathbb{Q})$ as the monoid of rational points, and $\sigma_\mathbb{N} = \sigma \cap \Lambda_{\sigma}$ as the monoid of integral points.
 We let \textbf{RPCC} be the category of rational polyhedral cone complexes.